SuperOfficeDocs/superoffice-docs/user-guide/en/settings/lists/adding-items.md

 1. [!include[Go to Lists](includes/goto-lists.md)]

 2. [!include[Click arrow and select](../../includes/expand-list.md)] the required list from the list box at the top.
 All previously defined items for the selected list are displayed in the **Items** list.
-If you select a new user-defined list, the list will be empty.
+If you select a new user-defined list, the list is empty.

 3. Click the **Add** button below the **Items** list.